IndieSpace Hell’s Kitchen

 Across our real estate work, we help artists, small organizations, and indie venues navigate leases, find space, negotiate with landlords, explore ownership, and build long-term stability.
 Through our Consulting and Advising Program, we have supported organizations across the city through real estate challenges, transitions, and opportunities.

-We also help operate the West Village Rehearsal Co-Op, which provides low-cost rehearsal and meeting space to the indie theater community.
+We also co-operate the West Village Rehearsal Co-Op, which provides low-cost rehearsal and meeting space to the indie theater and performing artist community.

 Hell’s Kitchen builds on all this work.
 It brings together what we have learned from years of consulting, advocacy, space operation, and community organizing.
 It is a space for rehearsal and performance and a model for what cultural infrastructure can look like when artists are centered from the beginning.